javeke/docker-fib-app/README.md

 1. Clone the repository to your local machine and ensure you have Docker running on your machine.

-2. Navigate to the complex directory by running `cd complex`
+2. Navigate to the complex directory by running `cd complex`.

-3. To create the Docker images and build the application run `docker-compose up --build` or `docker compose up --build`
+3. To create the Docker images and build the application run `docker-compose up --build` or `docker compose up --build`.

+4. After successfully building the application, open your browser and go to ** localhost:8080 ** to use the application.

 ## To Stop The Application

-Run `docker-compose down` or `docker compose down`
+Run `docker-compose down` or `docker compose down`.